Cirrhosis

 Diagnostic imaging

-CT and MRI with and without contrast can detect a nodular texture, varices, portal/splenic vein thrombosis, and delineate a liver lesion suspect for hepatocellular carcinoma.
-Radionuclide liver scans using technetium-99m sulfur colloid may show irregular liver uptake and increased spleen and bone marrow uptake, but it has limited use in contemporary practice.
+CT, and MRI with and without contrast can detect a nodular texture, varices, and portal or splenic vein thrombosis, and delineate a liver lesion suspect for hepatocellular carcinoma.
+Radionuclide liver scans using technetium-99m sulfur colloid may show irregular liver uptake and increased spleen and bone marrow uptake, but they have limited use.
+In advanced cirrhosis, ultrasound shows a small, nodular liver.
+Ultrasound also detects portal hypertension and ascites.

 Identification of the cause